-PTA-120 Clinical Practicum I
+PTA-120 Clinical Practicum I 4.5 Units/14.0 hours LAB

 This course will provide students with the opportunity to observe and participate in patient care as directed by a clinical instructor.
 Students will be placed in a clinical setting for a full time (40 hrs/wk), six-week clinical experience where they will apply knowledge and skills learned in semesters one and two of the PTA Program.
 Students will provide care as directed by a licensed physical therapist or physical therapist assistant for uncomplicated and complicated patients with the degree of supervision and guidance based on the patient and the environment.
 Prerequisite: Admission to the PTA Program and successful completion of all coursework prior to clinical practicum